 You have certainty and long-term affordability with a structure that provides level premiums for the term you have selected e.g. 10, 15 or 20 years etc.

 Level premiums are more expensive at the start of the policy but remain at same level as you get older.

 The premiums will only increase if the amount of your insurance cover increases.

 Level premiums make budgeting easier as you will know the cost of your insurance from day one and this will not alter unless the amount of your insurance cover increases.

 Over time it is possible to pay more in premiums for yearly renewable term cover than what would have been paid for a level premium term policy.

-If you already have a YRT cover and wish to switch to Life Cover Level, it is very easy to switch with no underwriting required.
-You just need to sign a letter for the change to be made.
+If you already have yearly renewable term cover and wish to switch to level premiums to lock in your premium it is easy with no underwriting required - you just need to sign a letter for the change to be made.